websight-io/kyanite/applications/common/frontend/README.md

 ## CSS Variables:

-CSS Variables are generated automaticly in 'global-variables.scss'.
+CSS Variables are generated automatically in 'global-variables.scss'.
 These variables can be `used` or `redefined` in your project.

 Places where the data necessary to generate css variables are located:
 1. `/atomic-design-system/00-token/` - Contain folders named and arranged according to the purpose of css attributes.